Rmadillo/Amlie-Lefond-etal-TIPSTER/README.md

 # Amlie-Lefond-etal-TIPSTER

-Code to reproduce the analyses in Amlie-Lefond et al. in review
+Code to reproduce the analyses in Amlie-Lefond et al. in press, *Stroke*